 Swollen adenoids may not cause any symptoms or problems.
 However, symptoms may develop in some cases, especially if the adenoids become very large.
 Possible symptoms include the following:

 - Breathing through the nose may be noisy or rattly.
-This may get worse and cause difficulty breathing through the nose.
+This may become worse and cause difficulty breathing through the nose.
 The child then mainly mouth breathes.

 - A constantly runny nose.